 What to Do With Lilies When They Are Done Blooming

 Simply clip off the little stems that the flowers were on, or clip the entire top of the lily off.
 Just be sure not to cut the stem down to far, because the bulb uses the nutrients to regenerate so it can grow flowers the following year.
 Fortunately the stems stay nice and green for most of the summer.

 Lilies make amazing cut flowers to bring indoors.
 Just know that if you cut the stem off, that particular bulb will likely not produce the following year.
 So if you really want to grow lilies as cut flowers, the simple solution is to just plant bulbs every year.

 These orange lilies were under a tree in the front yard of our former home.
 I think I tried for about 3 years in a row to dig them up and move them, and every year I broke the stems off the bulbs and couldn’t get to the bulbs.
 I finally decided to leave them be and work around them, and this is the result.
 Aren’t they gorgeous.

 Stargazers – another yummy, delicious smelling Oriental Lily.

 These are my all-time favorites, oh wait, I think I already said that about the pink ones.
-I believe this is a trumpet lily, but I don’t know the variety.
+Below is Lavon, an orienpet lily.
+A cross between a trumpet lily and oriental lily.